-At 31 March 2018, the total future minimum lease payments under non-cancellable operating leases are payable as follows:
+At 31 March 2019, the total future minimum lease payments under non-cancellable operating leases are payable as follows:

+2019 \$'000 2018 \$'000

-2018 \$'000 2017 \$'000 Within 1 year 109 208
+Within 1 year After 1 year but within 5 years 210 215 109 -

+425 109

 The Group is the lessee in respect of its office premise held under operating lease from a fellow subsidiary.
-The lease runs for an initial period of less than one year with options to renew the lease when all terms are renegotiated.
+The lease runs for an initial period of three years with options to renew the lease when all terms are renegotiated.
 The lease does not include contingent rentals.

-CONTINGENT LIABILITIES 20
+20 CONTINGENT LIABILITIES

-At 31 March 2018, the Group is involved in a legal claim relating to the disposal of certain former subsidiaries the operation of which were discontinued.
+At 31 March 2019, the Group is involved in a legal claim relating to the disposal of certain former subsidiaries the operation of which were discontinued.